ans-group/docs.ukfast.co.uk/source/dr-ha/ukfast_backup/backup_schedule.md

 Directories can be absolute like `C:/Users/WorkPC/Documents` or `/home/centos/documents` – this would backup the whole "Documents" folder.
 Wildcards can also be used `C:/Users/WorkPC/Documents/*.xlsx` or `/home/centos/documents/*.xlsx` – this would backup any `.xlsx` files in the "Documents" folder.
 It is also possible to backup specific files from across the whole volume, for instance on linux systems `*.bin` would backup all `.bin` files from the volume, or `C:/*.docx` would backup all of the `*.bin` files on the C drive.

-**Save and Run** saves the current editable options on the screen and schedules a backup to run immediately.

 **Save** saves the current editable options on the screen.